 - You can find out more about the different types of reptile on this page: Reptiles: The Ultimate Guide

 - Yacare Caiman (Caiman yacare)

 - Smooth-Fronted Caiman (Paleosuchus trigonatus)

-We’ll learn more about the differences between the species further down the page.
+You can find out more about the different species of caiman further down the page.

-Watch the film below to see incredible footage of caimans in the wild.
+Watch the film below to see incredible footage of Yacare caimans in the wild.

 Where Do Caimans Live?

 Caimans live in Central and South America, in countries such as Brazil, northern Argentina, Uruguay, Paraguay, and Bolivia.
 The spectacled caiman is the most widespread, and is also found further north than other species.
 The Yacare caiman is found further south than other species.